Money, Benefits and Financial Support

 HSBC are helping Ukrainian refugees in the UK to apply for a current account.
 Colleagues will work with you to review ID documents available and provide guidance.
 You can apply online or in a branch local to you.

-Visit HSBC for more information or if you need further support email lincoln.appointments@hsbc.com.
+Visit the HSBC website for more information or if you need further support email lincoln.appointments@hsbc.com.

 • Biometric Residency Permit (BRP)